The Commons | Uncommonly Close To Home

 Visiting Australia to see family for Christmas (I picked a bad year), we watched the first episode of dystopian climate-disaster series THE COMMONS together.
 It made for uncomfortable viewing.
 Because in rural NSW where they live, it's closer to reality than fiction.

-It's been more than a year since I've been back to visit, and while I knew Australia was in drought, I didn't fully comprehend just how bad it is until I got here - after a rushed trip through the Blue Mountains where fires had closed the train line, making it home just before they closed the road - and experienced it viscerally.
+It's been more than a year since I've been back to visit, and while I knew Australia was in drought I didn't fully comprehend just how bad it is until I got here - after a rushed trip through the Blue Mountains where fires had closed the train line - and experienced it viscerally.
 Bushfire smoke hanging low across the land like thick mist, obscuring the sky, reddening the sun.
 Dry skin, chapped lips, bloody nasal membranes, restricted breathing, watering eyes.
 Dust storms blowing desiccated topsoil across dry fields, leaving you with grit between your teeth.

 And so little water.